emiltj/cds-visual-exam/assignment_self/README.md

 _When CNN's classify paintings from artists, do they rely on the style of a given image?
 Or rather more on the content of the image?_ This part of the assignment seeks to train and test a classifier on the original paintings, and subsequently use the same trained model to classify the stylized paintings.
 In other words, investigate the importance of content vs. style when classifying paintings.
 * Use a pre-trained CNN classifier to distinguish between Cezanne paintings and Monet paintings.
-* Use this model to classify between the newly generated stylized images.
+* Use the same model to classify between the newly generated stylized images.
 * Are Monet paintings with Cezanne style classified as Monet due to their content?
 Or rather classified as Cezanne due to their style?
-Discuss the findings and consider whether the results tell us something general about the classifier or about the stylization process.
+Discuss the findings and consider whether the results tell us something general about either the classifier or about the stylization process.

 <!-- METHODS -->
 ## Methods